justwilliambrown/cits3200/docs/ConnMan.md

 ClientHandle
 ====
 This class is responsible for authenticating a client, as well as receiving the messages and storing it in the various message queues.

+Known Bugs
+===
+If there are simultaneous requests to the database, the MySQL database will close any further connections.
+This was an error that was discovered approximately 26 hours before submission was due, and the decision was made that an attempt to implement a queue in order to fix it ran a higher risk of causing even more issues.
+The issue was discovered by attempting to connect multiple clients via a bash script without a sleep, when a ```sleep 2``` was put into the bash script it ran without issue.